Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model

-Lastly, the scalar sector of this model includes a heavy scalar $\phi$, mainly composed of the singlet scalar $\sigma$.
-As a gauge singlet, $\phi$ lacks direct couplings with SM quarks and gauge bosons, interacting mainly through suppressed mixing with the Higgs.
-Its primary interactions involve neutrinos, charged leptons, and vector-like leptons\footnote{Here, all fields are written in mass basis.},
+The scalar sector of this model includes a heavy scalar $\phi$, composed mainly of the singlet scalar $\sigma$.
+As a gauge singlet, $\phi$ has no direct couplings to SM quarks or gauge bosons, interacting mainly through Higgs mixing with suppressed strength.
+Its dominant couplings involve neutrinos, charged leptons, and vector-like leptons\footnote{Here, all fields are written in mass basis.},

-which is also very weak.
-Due to such a small interaction strength, $\phi$ is challenging to produce in high energy colliders.
-Having a significant coupling with the Higgs, $\phi$ decays rapidly into Higgs pairs upon production, making it difficult to detect in high-energy collider environments due to its fleeting presence.
+which is very weak.
+These suppressed couplings make $\phi$ particularly challenging to produce in high-energy colliders.
+Furthermore, if it has a sizable coupling to Higgs, this leads to decays of $\phi$ into Higgs pairs, making it difficult to detect in high-energy collider environments due to its fleeting presence.